-To do that, your care coordinator or another member of our team will call you to ask some basic questions about your health and safety.
+Your care coordinator or another member of our team will call you to ask some basic questions about your health and safety.
 This is called a "health screening."

 If you tell us you have some medical conditions or other concerns affecting your health, we may ask you more questions to find out what services we can suggest.
 This is called a "health assessment."